 The Community Crisis Response Team (CRT) empowers local communities to support crime victims in their recovery from traumatic incidents by assessing the impact of the event on the community; developing an intervention plan; and providing crisis intervention by trained volunteer teams.

 When will the Team Respond?

-Upon request through the Virginia Department of Criminal Justice Services, the CRT provides trained teams of professionals to serve any community within the Commonwealth of Virginia subject to a mass casualty or high-profile criminal victimization.
+Upon request through the Virginia Department of Criminal Justice Services, the CRT provides trained teams of professionals to serve any community within the Commonwealth of Virginia subject to a mass violence event or high-profile criminal victimization.